 - 1. The school offers a system for graduating with distinction (see OER, article 4b).
 If a student meets the set requirements, then the designation 'cum laude' will be recorded on the student's degree certificate. - 2.
 In exceptional cases, the Examination Board may depart from the set requirements.
 In such cases, argumentation of the special circumstances and the exceptional nature of the performance must be provided.

-Article 11 Certificates and documentation (WHW section 7.11; OER article 17)
+Article 11 Degree certificates and statements (WHW section 7.11; OER article 17)